dallonasnes/police-scanner-analysis/README.md

-# Multiple infinite input stream realtime analysis
-## Big data web app deployed to AWS EMR Cluster
+# Real-time sentiment processing on infinite audio streams
 Demo video and walkthrough at this link: https://youtu.be/PHhb9FtWUL8

 ### Overview